gnbPlusPlus/gnbplusplus.github.io/index.md

         </figure>
         <br>
         <h4>The Website</h4>
         <p>The website is housed on Render for the Flask backend and Vercel for the React frontend.
-To keep the Render backend active, since following the frontend link doesn't ping it, I used Cron to ping the backend every 14 minutes.
+To keep the Render backend active, since following the frontend link doesn't ping it, I use Cron to ping the backend every 14 minutes.
 The UI/UX research and design I performed informed the visual layout of the website and the contents of the database as I worked.
 Understanding the kinds of filter options users were looking for was crucial for creating a customizable experience that fulfilled user requirements.</p>
          <figure>
             <img src="/assets/images/amp_home_1.png" style="width:600px, height:350px">
             <figcaption>AdoptMePls!
 Home page</figcaption>